LAST7/LastBlog/source/_posts/nju-pa-3.md

 ---

-- The abstraction of the files is an array whicn contains all of the files stored in `fsimg`. _(file names contains the path)_
+- The abstraction of the files is an array which contains all of the file names stored in `fsimg`. _(file names contains the path)_
-- The way to achieve this is through a script written in `Makefile` along with some preset files such as `stdin` & `stdout`.
+- The way to achieve this is by executing the script written in `Makefile` along with some preset files such as `stdin` & `stdout`.

 - The file list array is defined in `fs.c`: